JAVA IO - Write to a File using Java IO streams

 f.close()

 Perform all the operations using a try-catch block to print all the exceptions.
-As we are using IOexception class in our code, exceptions need to be thrown out.
-For throwing all the exceptions and testing the code for errors, we use this try-catch block.
+As we are using the IOexception class in our code, exceptions need to be thrown out.
+We use this try-catch block to throw all the exceptions and test the code for errors.

 Here's an example of writing into a file using the FileWriter class.
-In the following example we will create a string and will write that string into the "output.txt" file.
-For that we will create and object of FileWriter class and pass the relative path of the "output.txt" file in the object.
-Using .write() method provided by FileWrite class we will write the content of string into the file.
+In the following example, we will create a string and write that string into the "output.txt" file.
+For that, we will create an object of the FileWriter class and pass the relative path of the "output.txt" file in the object.
+Using the .write() method provided by FileWrite class, we will write the content of the string into the file.
 Finally, we close the file using .close() method.

 Code